altafshaikh/Friends-The-Social-Network/README.md

-# Welcome to the Friends-The-Social-Network wiki!
+# Welcome to the Friends-The-Social-Network
 ### Friends is a New Era Social media platform which provides a lot of new features to their user.
 It helps you to keep connect with your loved ones.
 It has awesome UI which provides a good user experience with a lot of other functionalities.

 ## Our Highlights